MahaaAlassaf/Movie_Analyzer/README.md

 ## 6. Conclusion

-The MovieAnalyzer project aims to aid individuals in making informed decisions about movie quality based on reviews.
-Leveraging SA and NLP techniques in R, The model result
+The project aims to assist individuals in making informed decisions about the quality of movies based on their reviews.
+SA and NLP techniques determine whether a review is positive or negative in R. The results shows that the model can predict weather the sentiment is positive or negative with an accuracy of 0.88.
-- **Accuracy:** 88%
-- **Recall:** 90%
-- **F-score:** 88%